Right to Repair

-This is the image that Apple has created for their customers, and it is false.
-The people working at the “Genius Bar” are not really geniuses; they are just told to speak according to Apple’s “Genius Training Student Workbook”.
+This is the face that Apple shows their customers, and many people have expressed concern that it is false.
+As the influential YouTuber Louis Rossman recurrently says, the people working at the “Genius Bar” are not really geniuses; they are just told to speak according to Apple’s “Genius Training Student Workbook”.
 According to Jay Elliot, who has authored two books about Apple, “you’ve got to be totally wedded to the culture.
 You’ve got to love the product and what it is.
 They love the product” (2).
-Employees are treated as if they are a part of a cult, forced to involve themselves in product launches, integrating their souls with Apple, and lying to customers about how their devices work.
-According to a former employee, “We usually have to tell them that if they unlock their iPhone, it won’t work.
+A former Apple Store employee has said that they are treated as if they are a part of a cult, forced to involve themselves in product launches, integrating their souls with Apple, and lying to customers about how their devices work.
+“We usually have to tell them that if they unlock their iPhone, it won’t work.
 That it’s going to be like a $700 paperweight, and that the antenna will fry itself on T-Mobile.
 Of course, that’s not true, but that’s what we tell them” (3).
-Apple’s foundation is built on lies, which are propogated by users that believe in their vision, thinking that the Geniuses at Apple know exactly what they are doing, that users are always in the wrong, and that the products they sell are the perfect image of technological innovation.
+This elitist view is propogated by users that believe in Apple’s vision, thinking that the “Geniuses” at Apple know exactly what they are doing, that users are always in the wrong, and that the products they sell are the perfect image of technological innovation.

 Louis Rossman and the Counterfeit Batteries